History of bitcoin: Creation and launch, 2008–2009

 The first open source bitcoin client was released on 9 January 2009, hosted at SourceForge.
 One of the first supporters, adopters, contributors to bitcoin and receiver of the first bitcoin transaction was programmer Hal Finney.
 Finney downloaded the bitcoin software the day it was released, and received 10 bitcoins from Nakamoto in the world's first bitcoin transaction on 12 January 2009 (block 170).
 Other early supporters were Wei Dai, creator of bitcoin predecessor b-money, and Nick Szabo, creator of bitcoin predecessor bit gold.
 One of the first miners included James Howells, who subsequently lost thousands of Bitcoin to a landfill in Newport.

-In the early days, Nakamoto is estimated to have mined 1 million bitcoins.
-Before disappearing from any involvement in bitcoin, Nakamoto in a sense handed over the reins to developer Gavin Andresen, who then became the bitcoin lead developer at the Bitcoin Foundation, the 'anarchic' bitcoin community's closest thing to an official public face.
+Before disappearing from any involvement in bitcoin, Nakamoto in a sense handed over the reins to developer Gavin Andresen, who then became the bitcoin lead developer at the Bitcoin Foundation, the "anarchic" bitcoin community's closest thing to an official public face.

 Satoshi Nakamoto

 "Satoshi Nakamoto" is presumed to be a pseudonym for the person or people who designed the original bitcoin protocol in 2007 then released the whitepaper in 2008 and finally launched the network in 2009.
 Nakamoto was responsible for creating the majority of the official bitcoin software and was active in making modifications and posting technical information on the bitcoin forum.
-There has been much speculation as to the identity of Satoshi Nakamoto with suspects including Dai, Szabo, and Finney – and accompanying denials.
-The possibility that Satoshi Nakamoto was a computer collective in the European financial sector has also been discussed.
+There has been much speculation as to the identity of Satoshi Nakamoto and their real identity remains a matter of dispute.

-Investigations into the real identity of Satoshi Nakamoto were attempted by The New Yorker and Fast Company.
-The New Yorker's investigation brought up at least two possible candidates: Michael Clear and Vili Lehdonvirta.
-Fast Companys investigation brought up circumstantial evidence linking an encryption patent application filed by Neal King, Vladimir Oksman and Charles Bry on 15 August 2008, and the bitcoin.org domain name which was registered 72 hours later.
-The patent application (#20100042841) contained networking and encryption technologies similar to bitcoin's, and textual analysis revealed that the phrase "... computationally impractical to reverse" appeared in both the patent application and bitcoin's whitepaper.
-All three inventors explicitly denied being Satoshi Nakamoto.

-In May 2013, Ted Nelson speculated that Japanese mathematician Shinichi Mochizuki is Satoshi Nakamoto.
-Later in 2013 the Israeli researchers Dorit Ron and Adi Shamir pointed to Silk Road-linked Ross William Ulbricht as the possible person behind the cover.
-The two researchers based their suspicion on an analysis of the network of bitcoin transactions.
-These allegations were contested and Ron and Shamir later retracted their claim.